 Remember when you first grabbed a guitar and looked at the fretboard?
-6 strings, a bunch of frets and some markers on them, but still, it is always overwhelming to think about getting to know it like the palm of your own hand.
+6 strings, a bunch of frets, and some markers on them, and the overwhelming fear as you thought “how on earth will I learn to play this thing?”.

-Fortunately, there are methods that accelerate this learning, and give you tools to navigate the fretboard like a pro.
+If you’re still in this position, or even if you’ve been playing for some time and you’re looking to sharpen your skills, there are methods that can accelerate this learning, and give you tools to navigate the fretboard like a pro.

-One of those methods is called CAGED System, and it uses the open chord shapes that you have probably learnt by now!
+One of those methods is called CAGED System, and it uses the open chord shapes that you have probably learned by now.

-This method divides the guitar’s neck in 5 different sections, identifies the patterns within them, and allows you to quickly find your way around the instrument in a logical and straightforward way.
+This method divides the guitar’s neck into 5 different sections, identifies the patterns within them, and allows you to quickly find your way around the instrument in a logical and straightforward way.

-- Why is there a need to come up with a method like the CAGED System?
+- Why Was There a Need to Come up With a Method Like the CAGED System?

-- How can the CAGED System help me understand the guitar?
+- How Can the CAGED System Help me to Understand the Guitar?

 - CAGED Chord Shapes

-Why is there a need to come up with a method like the CAGED System?
+Why Was There a Need to Come up With a Method Like the CAGED System?

 The guitar is an instrument that is inherently more difficult to understand than for example, the piano.
 Not to say that one is easier to play than the other, as this has to do with the way the notes are organized.